Design Considerations Single-Use Medical Connectors

 Material:

 Plastic connectors provide a more competitive price point over metal and are ideal for single-use applications.
+Common materials to consider are polycarbonate (PC), Acrylonitrile Butadiene Styrene (ABS), and specialty blends of each.

 Mating Style: